anthorai/ZYRA-AI/SHOPIFY_CLI_SETUP.md

 - Reads your `shopify.app.toml` file
 - Registers all 3 compliance webhooks with Shopify
 - Sets API version to 2025-10
-- Configures the unified endpoint: `/api/webhooks/compliance`
+- Configures the unified endpoint at your domain + `/api/webhooks/compliance`

-### Step 5: Verify Deployment
+### Step 6: Verify Deployment

 After deployment completes, verify the configuration: